LemmyNet/rfcs/0004-post-tags.md

 -> should be made configurable, still up for debate whether to be implemented with this RFC or later on.

 # Future possibilities
+### Global Tags

+Many tags will probably be the same across different communities.
+As such, it makes sense to create global tags in the future.
+These tag objects would still be assigned to posts by users or moderators, but their type would be `GlobalPostTag` and their ID would be global (e.g. `https://join-lemmy.org/tags/xxx`).
+This way, a user could configure user-global allow/block lists of tags in their Lemmy UI / App.
+For example Spoiler,Gore,NSFL,Trigger Warning, ...
 ### Filtering of user feeds based on tags

 ### Pre-Selected tags determined by Instance/Community/User settings: